netocodec/datajs/README.md

 **DataJS** is was created to give some tools for the developers to use at maximum the HTML and CSS using only tags and atributtes.

 Everything you need even a request to show data in a page the DataJS can do it for you.
+This libary does not require any other third-party libaries.

 #### Documentation